 We believe that the recent losses experienced by mortgage lenders and financial institutions and concerns about residential mortgage credit quality that became evident in the second half of 2007 have led to increased interest in the credit protection that mortgage insurance affords.
 One measure of this increased interest is the increase in the private mortgage insurance penetration rate (the principal balance of loans insured by our industry during a period divided by the principal balance of all loans originated during that period) from approximately 8.5% in early 2006 to approximately 20% in the fourth quarter of 2007.
 In addition, our persistency rate, which is the percentage of insurance remaining in force from one year prior, increased to 76.4% at December 31, 2007, compared to 69.6% at December 31, 2006 and 61.3% at December 31, 2005.
 We believe that this increase was largely the result of the general upward trend in mortgage interest rates and the declining rate of home price appreciation in some markets and declines in housing values in other markets.
 We believe that these factors, along with the changes in our underwriting guidelines, will result in profitable books of new insurance written, beginning with our 2008 book.
-However, we cannot assure you that our 2008 book will be profitable.
-Some of the underwriting changes we made in 2008 that are designed to improve the risk profile and performance of the business that we write became effective in early March and others will not become effective until late March 2008.
-Underwriting changes do not affect business written before the changes are effective.
-In addition, we expect our results of operations (which are affected by all of our insurance in force) will be materially affected for the next several years by the books that we wrote prior to 2008.

 We believe we have more than adequate resources to pay claims on our insurance in force, even in very high loss scenarios.
 However, we do not believe we can participate fully in the opportunities we see for the 2008 and subsequent books without additional capital.
 The additional capital we need is highly dependent on the volume of business we write in 2008 and 2009 and on the amount of our paid and incurred losses in those years.
-To fully take advantage of the opportunities we perceive to write business, we may well require additional capital beyond the amount we raise in this offering and our concurrent offering of convertible debentures, which we describe below under "- Concurrent Convertible Debenture Offering."
-We are pursuing various reinsurance options as part of a comprehensive risk management strategy that would also satisfy our need for additional capital.
+In view of our perceived opportunities to write profitable business, we may require capital beyond the amount raised in this offering.
+Additional capital could also be raised in the form of additional equity or debt securities that we could publicly offer or privately place.
+We could reduce our need for additional capital through our use of reinsurance.
 Reinsurance could cover a portion of our existing portfolio or new writings on either a quota share or an excess of loss basis and could be provided by third-party reinsurers or the capital markets.
-We cannot assure you that we will be able to enter into reinsurance arrangements on terms satisfactory to us.
-To the extent we do not enter into reinsurance arrangements that reduce our need for additional capital in full, we may also raise additional capital in the form of additional equity or debt securities that we could publicly offer or privately place.